MaayanLab/clustergrammer-docs/docs/clustergrammer_js.rst

       This required attribute is the ``id`` (passed as a string) of the container where Clustergrammer will be built.
 Each Clustergrammer visualization in a page should be passed a unique ``id``.

+    .. js:attribute:: args.row_label, args.col_label

+      Pass strings that will be used as 'super-labels' for rows and columns.

+    .. js:attribute:: args.row_label_scale, args.col_label_scale.

+      Scaling factor to increase/decrease the size of the rows and column labels.

+    .. js:attribute:: args.super_label_scale

+      Scaling factor to increase/decrease the size of the row/column 'super-labels'.

+    .. js:attribute:: args.opacity_scale

+      Name of the scaling function, e.g. `linear`, `log`, used to map matrix cell values to cell opacity.
+The default is `linear`.

+    .. js:attribute:: args.input_domain

+      The `input_domain` defines the maximum absolute value of matrix cells that are mapped to the maximum opacity of 1.
+The default `input_domain` is defined using the maximum absolute value of the matrix.
+Lowering the `input_domain` value increases the opacity of the overall visualization by setting a cutoff.

+    .. js:attribute:: args.do_zoom

+      This boolean value turns on or off zooming.
+The default is `true`.

+    .. js:attribute:: args.tile_colors

+      Set the positive and negative colors in the heatmap using an array with color names or hexcode, e.g. ``['#ED9124','#1C86EE']``.
+The default is `red` and `blue` for positive and negative, respectively.

+    .. js:attribute:: args.row_order, args.col_order

+      Set the initial ordering for rows and columns.
+The default is `clust` and the options are:

+        * `alpha`: order based on names
+        * `clust`: order based on clustering
+        * `rank`: order based on sum
+        * `rank_var`: order based on variance

+    .. js:attribute:: args.ini_view

+      Load clustergram using an initial filtered `view`.

+    .. :js:attribute:: args.max_allow_fs

+      This sets th emaximum allowed font-size.
+The default is set to 16px.

     .. js:attribute:: args.about

       This attribute is a string (which can include HTML) that will produce a small About section at the top of the sidebar.
 This can be used to provide a quick description about the data or visualization.